oberron/pyPST2EML/README.md

 The .eml and .ics files have their properties (author, creation date, and file name changed to reflect the email properties for easier search queries).

 ## REQUIREMENTS
-* LIBPST binaries for windows (can be found on the internet)
+* libratom python module
+* for LIBPST see libpst_lts branch
 * python (tested with python 3.8 32b on Win10)

 ## INSTALL